 In Illinois, a discrimination claim can be filed either with the state administrative agency, the Illinois Department of Human Rights (IDHR) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 The two agencies have what is called a “work-sharing agreement,” which means that the agencies cooperate with each other to process claims.
 Filing a claim with both agencies is unnecessary, as long as you indicate to one of the agencies that you want it to “cross-file” the claim with the other agency.

 The Illinois anti-discrimination statute covers some smaller employers not covered by federal law for sexual harassment, retaliation, and age claims only.
-Therefore, if your workplace has between 1 and 14 employees and you have a sexual harassment or retaliation claim, you should file with the IDHR, as the EEOC enforces federal law which covers only employers with 15 or more employees.
-If your workplace has 15 or more employees, you may file with either agency.
-Similarly, if your workplace has between 15 and 20 employees, you should file your age discrimination claim with the IDHR, as federal law covers only employers with 20 or more employees in age discrimination cases.
+Only one employee is needed for IDHR to investigate charges that allege sexual harassment, pregnancy, retaliation, physical or mental disability discrimination.
+If your workplace has between 15 and 20 employees, you should file your age discrimination claim with the IDHR since the EEOC enforces federal law, which only covers employers with 20 or more employees in age discrimination cases.
+If your workplace has 15 or more employees, you may file all other discrimination claims with either agency.

 To file a claim with the IDHR, contact the nearest office below.
 More information about filing a claim with IDHR can be found at the IDHR Website